Activity year 2010 uses data from the FFIEC's 2010 Census file prepared for HMDA and CRA data.

 1- to 4-Family Units - This is the number of housing units that

-Median House Age (Years) - This is the median age of
+Median House Age (Years) - This is the median age of all

-unless a lot of new residences have been built since then.
+large number of new residences have been built since then.

-Inside Principal City? - This is a Yes/No indicator of
+Inside Principal City?-This is a Yes/No indicator of

 whether this tract is part of a principal city in the MSA/MD.
+This field is not available for 2013 but will be available for 2014.

-Owner-Occupied Units - This is the number of housing units that
+Owner-Occupied Units - This is the number of housing units that were lived in by the owner of the unit.

-were lived in by the owner of the unit.
-This number was determined by the 2000
+This number was determined by the 2010 ACS.

-Renter Occupied Units - This is the number of housing units
+Renter Occupied Units - This is the number of housing units that are occupied by someone other than the owner.

-that are occupied by someone other than the owner.
-This number was determined
+This is the number of housing unitys that are not occupied by someone other than

-Vacant Units - This is the number of housing units that are not
+Vacant Units - This is the number of housing units that are not occupied.

-Owner-Occupied 1- to 4-Family Units - This is the number of
+Owner-Occupied 1- to 4-Family Units - This is the number of housing units that have less than 5

-property owner.
-It was determined by the 2000 Census.
+residences and were occupied by the property owner.
+It was determined by the 2010 ACS.

 |